 Gas locking in oil wells is a common challenge in the oil industry.
-This phenomenon occurs when a well experiences an accumulation of gas in the production tubing, hindering the flow of oil and disrupting the overall production process.
 In this article, we will delve into the intricacies of gas locking, its causes, consequences, and the solutions employed by the industry to mitigate its impact.

 What is ‘Gas Locking’ in Oil Wells that also Produce Entrained Gas?

 Gas that remains in the solution when the liquid enters the pump increases the volume of total fluid through the pump compared to the liquid measured at the surface by the formation volume factor at pump-intake conditions.
 The gas also decreases the density of the fluid and, thus, the head or pressure to be pumped against in the tubing.

 Free gas that enters the pump must be compressed to a pressure equivalent to the head required to lift the fluid.
 This free gas will reduce the volume of both the produced liquid that enters the pump and the liquid measured at the surface.
 Any time the pump does not compress the free gas to a pressure greater than that exerted on the pump by the fluid column in the producing string, production ceases and the pump is said to be “gas locked.”
 This condition can exist in both plunger and centrifugal pumps.